Autumn brings its own share of beauty to the land with its range of vibrant colours.

 Summer might be nearly over but your hiking days are only beginning!
 We’ve picked 3 beautiful hikes in Ireland to get you back on the trails this Autumn:

 The Wicklow Way has been Ireland’s favourite hiking trail for a good while and there is a range of great reasons for it.
 The trail sets off from the country lanes and gently rolling hills around the villages of Clonegal and Shillelagh before taking hikers into the heart of the Wicklow Mountains and its stunning Natural Park.

-For more details and to book a tour go to: Hiking the Wicklow Way.
+For more details and to book a Short Break go to Hiking the Wicklow Way Short Break.

 In addition to the relatively recent industrial history, the trail is also dotted with pretty medieval and Norman castles, bridges and abbeys such as Woodstock Castle in Athy, the Black Castle in Leighlinbridge and the monastic site in the village of St Mullins, our final destination.

-For more details and to book a tour go to: Hiking the Barrow Way.
+For more details and to book a Short Break go to Hiking the Barrow Way Short Break.

 The West of Ireland is stunning any time of the year but Autumn months give hikers and indeed cyclists an opportunity to experience its full beauty and charm at a slower pace.
 With Summer visitors gone, it’s time to take to the road and trails!